 For this assessment, thornyhead retained and discarded catch by gear type (Table 15.1) has been derived from a variety of sources.
 The earliest available records of thornyhead catch begin in 1967, as published in French et al. (1977).
 Active data collection began as part of the U.S. Foreign Fisheries Observer Program in 1977, when the thornyhead catch in the Gulf of Alaska was estimated at 1,397 t.
 Catch estimates from 1977-1980 are based on the following reports: Wall et al. (1978, 1979, 1980, and 1981).
 Beginning in 1983, the observer program also estimated the catches of thornyheads in joint venture fisheries where U.S. catcher vessels delivered catch to foreign processor vessels, and beginning in 1984, thornyheads were identified as a separate entity in the U.S. domestic catch statistics.
 Data from 1981 to 1989 are based on reported domestic landings extracted from the Pacific Fishery Information Network (PacFIN) database and the reported foreign catch from the NMFS Observer Program.
 Catches for the years 1990-2002 are based on "blended" fishery observer and industry sources using an algorithm developed by the NMFS Alaska Regional Office (AKRO).
-Catches from 2003 to the present were provided by NMFS Regional Office Catch Accounting System (CAS), an improved form of the "blend" used previously.
-Estimates of discards for the years 1990 through the present are provided by the NMFS AKRO as well.
+Catches for 2003-2011 were provided by NMFS Regional Office Catch Accounting System (CAS), and accessed through the Alaska Fishery Information Network (AKFIN) database.
+Estimates of discards for the years 1990-2011 are provided by the NMFS AKRO as well.
+Previous catch and discard estimates for 2003-2009 included catches and discards from fisheries prosecuted in state of Alaska waters (Lowe and Ianelli 2009).
+These data were removed from this assessment resulting in a 2%-7% decrease in total catch for this period.

 Thornyhead discards before 1990 are unknown.
 We assumed that the reported catches before 1990 included both retained and discarded catch.
-The only other known catch of thornyheads occurs as a result of scientific surveys in the Gulf of Alaska.
-Survey research catches of all thornyhead species (Table 15.2) are a very small component of overall removals.
+Survey research catches of all thornyhead species are a very small component of overall removals and recreational and other catches are assumed negligible.
+Estimates of non-commercial catches and from the unobserved portions of the halibut fishery are given in Appendix 15A.

 Catch trends for GOA thornyheads appear to result mainly from management actions rather than from thornyhead stock fluctuations.
 Thornyhead catches averaged 1,090 tons between 1977 and 1983 in the GOA (Table 15.1).
 The greatest foreign-reported harvest activities for thornyheads in the Gulf of Alaska occurred during the period 1979-83.
 The catches of thornyheads in the GOA declined markedly in 1984 and 1985, primarily due to restrictions on foreign fisheries imposed by U.S. management policies.
 In 1985, the U.S. domestic catch surpassed the foreign catch for the first time.
 U.S. catches of thornyheads continued to increase, reaching a peak in 1989 with a total removal of 2,616 t.
 Catches have since averaged about 1,340 t for the period 1990 though 2003.
-Recent catches (2004 to the present) have averaged around 800 tons.
+Thornyhead catch over time indicates most is retained (88% since 2005) and since the late 1980s the distribution of catch being mostly from trawlers has shifted to mostly longline gear (55% for 2005-2011; Table 15.1).
+Recent catches (2004 to the present) have averaged around 715 tons.
 This drop in recent catches appears to be due to a decrease in thornyhead catches in the deep water flatfish fisheries as thornyhead catches in the sablefish and rockfish fisheries have remained fairly stable over this period.